Lycium (Goji Berry)

 Key Actions: Nourishes and Tonifies the Liver and Kidneys, Benefits Jing (Essence), Brightens the Eyes, Enriches Yin, Moistens the Lungs, Promote Longevity

-Medicinal Uses: Patterns of Yin and Blood (Xue) deficiency, low back pain, nocturnal emissions, wasting and thirsting disorders, consumption, eye conditions caused by Kidney or Liver deficiency, dizziness, blurred vision, cancer, lower cholesterol, fatigue, stamina, low back or knee pain, builds energy, balance blood sugar, longevity, glaucoma, skin, enhance immune function, support liver function, anxiety, depression, stress, dry cough, cognitive function.
+Medicinal Uses: Patterns of Yin and Blood (Xue) deficiency, low back pain, nocturnal emissions, wasting and thirsting disorders, consumption, eye conditions caused by Kidney or Liver deficiency, dizziness, blurred vision, cancer, lower cholesterol, fatigue, stamina, low back or knee pain, builds energy, balance blood sugar, longevity, glaucoma, skin, enhance immune function, support liver function, anxiety, depression, stress, dry cough, cognitive function, male infertility, hypertension.

 Lycium grows in most places around the world where temperate and subtropical climates occur.
 South America has the most species.
 The Chinese species, L. chinese, is native to China.

-Parts Most Frequently Used: Berry, Root Bark, but also the Leaves and Flowers can also be used.
+Parts Most Frequently Used: Berry, Root Bark, but also the Leaf and Flower can also be used.

 Flavors/Temps: Sweet, Neutral